romerorocha/flappy-dragon/README.md

 # Flappy Dragon

 A "Flappy Bird" game, written in Rust.

-**Source**: Herbert Wolverson's book [Hands-on Rust](https://pragprog.com/titles/hwrust/hands-on-rust/).
+From the book [Hands-on Rust](https://pragprog.com/titles/hwrust/hands-on-rust/), by Herbert Wolverson.